A polynomial time and space heuristic algorithm for T-count: Introduction

 Modifying the algorithm in \cite{2013_GKMR}, we introduce nested meet-in-the-middle technique and obtain a provable algorithm for COUNT-T (decision) having space complexity $O\left(N^{2\lceil\frac{m}{c}\rceil}\poly(m,N)\right)$ (where $c\geq 2$) and time complexity $O\left(N^{2(c-1)\lceil\frac{m}{c}\rceil}\poly(m,N)\right)$.
 The algorithm of \cite{2013_GKMR} has a space and time complexity of $O\left(N^m\poly(m,N)\right)$.
 Thus our scheme matches the space $\times$ time complexity, and importantly allows for a full space $\times$ time trade-off.
 Understanding the space-time trade-off of a technique is important to determine the extent to which we can push an algorithm to achieve something in a resource-constrained environment.
 For example, in \cite{2016_dMM} the authors parallelized the algorithm of \cite{2013_GKMR} with some additional techniques.
 The unitary with the largest T-count optimal circuit that they could synthesize with 4096 cores was a 4-qubit adder with T-count 7.
 Reducing the space requirement could have allowed them to synthesize larger circuits.
 Further details can be found in Section \ref{sec:algo}.

 In all our algorithms we work with the channel representation of unitaries (described in Section \ref{prelim:chanRep}) and we are required to perform multiplications of the form $W=\chan{R(P)}V$ a number of times.
 Here $V,W$ are $N^2\times N^2$ unitary matrices and $\chan{R(P)}$ is the channel representation of $R(P)=\frac{1}{2}\left(1+e^{\frac{i\pi}{4}}\right)\id+\frac{1}{2}\left(1-e^{\frac{i\pi}{4}}\right)P$.
 Roughly speaking, each $R(P)$ can be implemented with a circuit consisting of only one T gate.
 More detail has been given in Section \ref{subsec:decompose}.
 Operator $P$ is an n-qubit non-identity Pauli operator (defined in Section \ref{prelim:cliffPauli}).
 We developed a fast algorithm in Section \ref{sec:chanRep_n} that computes $W$ in time $O(N^4)$.
 Currently the fastest algorithm for matrix multiplication has a time complexity $O(N^{4.7457278})$ \cite{2014_lG} for multiplying two $N^2\times N^2$ matrices.
 This faster matrix multiplication is not only useful for our algorithms, but also may be of independent interest.
+We have also derived some relations between a certain property of $W$ and $V$ (see Fact \ref{fact:sde} in Section \ref{sec:chanRep_n}).
+This has played a crucial role in developing our heuristic algorithm in Section \ref{sec:heuristic}.
+This observation may also be of independent interest and have other applications.

-We also give a heuristic algorithm that directly synthesizes a T-count-optimal circuit with both space and time complexity $O\left(\poly(N,\tcount(U))\right)$, thus (partly) answering a question left open in \cite{2013_GKMR}.
+We give a heuristic algorithm that directly synthesizes a T-count-optimal circuit with both space and time complexity $O\left(\poly(N,\tcount(U))\right)$, thus (partly) answering a question left open in \cite{2013_GKMR}.
 In our heuristic algorithm we developed a novel way of pruning the search space, depending upon some properties of intermediate unitaries.
 More details can be found in Section \ref{sec:heuristic}.
 To the best of our knowledge, there has been no previous work which hints that complexity of synthesizing T-count-optimal circuits can be polynomial in the input size.
+This work is focused on methods for optimizing the T-count, while other works have focused on the related task of optimization of T-depth, for example \cite{2013_AMMR, 2013_S}.
+However, the intuitions developed in this paper have paved the way for further conjectures that have helped in designing a much more efficient T-depth-optimal circuit synthesis algorithm \cite{2021_GMM}, which synthesized previously unknown T-depth-optimal circuits for some standard unitaries like Fredkin, Peres, Negated Toffoli and Quantum XOR.